jaspector

 A building permit is required before starting any new construction, addition, alteration, repair, or demolition within city limits.
 One structure equals one permit; detached structures require their own permit.
 ADUs and additional dwellings require a unique address.

-Typical processing time is Varies by project type and completeness.
+Building permit processing times in Bozeman, MT typically run Varies by project type and completeness.
 Simple residential projects may take a few weeks; complex commercial projects may take longer.
 Montana plans to adopt 2024 ICC codes in mid-2026, which may affect timelines during transition..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Bozeman, MT.
 The following work is generally exempt: Work listed in the IRC Work Exempt from Permits guide; Routine maintenance and repair that does not affect structural, fire, life-safety, or energy code elements; Painting, wallpapering, and similar cosmetic work; Replacement of existing fixtures with equivalent units without structural change.
 Note: Refer to the IRC/IBC exemption schedules adopted by Bozeman for the complete list.
 The city directs applicants to the IRC Work Exempt from Permits document on its checklists page.
+When in doubt, confirm with the local building department before starting work.